BCP REGION STRATEGIES & PLANS

 Regional Coastal Monitoring Programmes

-Since 2002 monitoring of the Poole and Christchurch Bays area has been undertaken by the Channel Coast Observatory as part of the South East Strategic Regional Coastal Monitoring Programme, providing detailed information for the development of coastal & flood defence strategies.
+Since 2002 monitoring of the Poole and Christchurch Bays area has been undertaken by the Channel Coast Observatory as part of the Southeast Regional Coastal Monitoring Programme, providing information for the development of Shoreline Management Plans, coastal defence strategies, and operational management of coast protection and flood defence.